Hadley Richardson: Paris

-A few months later, when they learned Hadley was pregnant, the couple decided to move to Toronto for the child's birth.
+A few months later, when they learned Richardson was pregnant, the couple decided to move to Toronto for the child's birth.
 Before they left, the couple went for the first time to watch the bullfighting and the running of the bulls at the Festival of San Fermín in Pamplona.
 Their son John Hadley Nicanor Hemingway was born on October 10, 1923, in Toronto.
 He was named for his mother Hadley and for the young Spanish matador Nicanor Villalta, who had impressed Hemingway the previous summer.
 The baby was healthy, and the birth quick; Hemingway missed it, as he had been sent to New York on assignment, and was returning on a train when his wife went into labor.
-Hadley nicknamed the infant Bumby.
+Richardson nicknamed the infant Bumby.

-In Toronto, the family lived in a small apartment on Bathurst Street with "wall space enough to hang their collection of paintings."
-Hadley called the assignments given to her husband at the Toronto Star "absurd."
+In Toronto, the family lived in a small apartment on Bathurst Street that had "wall space enough to hang their collection of paintings".
+Richardson called the assignments given to her husband at the Toronto Star "absurd".
 Hemingway considered Toronto boring and wanted to return to Paris to the life of a writer rather than live the life of a Toronto journalist.
-When Bumby was only a few months old, they returned to Paris, and in January 1924 moved into a new apartment on Rue Notre Dame des Champs.
-Hadley hired a woman to help with housework and with Bumby, and borrowed a pram to take the baby on walks in the Luxembourg Gardens.
+When Bumby was only a few months old, they returned to Paris, and in January 1924 moved into a new apartment on rue Notre Dame des Champs.
+Richardson hired a woman to help with housework and with Bumby, and borrowed a pram to take the baby on walks in the Luxembourg Gardens.
 Bumby's christening was held at St. Luke's Episcopal Church in March with "Chink" Dorman-Smith and Gertrude Stein as godparents.
-A few months later, mismanagement of her funds left Hadley with a financial loss, and at the same time, Hemingway started work as an editor for Ezra Pound and Ford Madox Ford's small modernist magazine the Transatlantic Review.
-In June, Hadley and Hemingway went again to Pamplona, leaving Bumby in Paris, and that winter, they went for the first time to Austria to vacation in Schruns.
+A few months later, mismanagement of her funds left Richardson with a financial loss, and at the same time, Hemingway started work as an editor for Ezra Pound and Ford Madox Ford's small modernist magazine the Transatlantic Review.
+In June, Richardson and Hemingway went again to Pamplona, leaving Bumby in Paris, and that winter, they went for the first time to Austria to vacation in Schruns.

 Sometime after their return to Paris from Canada, Hemingway met the Pfeiffer sisters.
-When in June 1925 Hemingway and Hadley left Paris for their annual visit to Pamplona—the third year they had done so—they were accompanied by a group of American and British expatriates, including Pauline Pfeiffer.
+When in June 1925 Hemingway and Richardson left Paris for their annual visit to Pamplona—the third year they had done so—they were accompanied by a group of American and British expatriates, including Pauline Pfeiffer.
 The trip inspired Hemingway's first novel The Sun Also Rises, which he began to write immediately after the fiesta, finishing it in September.
-In November, as a birthday present for Hadley, Hemingway bought Joan Miró's painting The Farm.
+In November, as a birthday present for Richardson, Hemingway bought Joan Miró's painting The Farm.